AlyceBrady/ramp/installation/INSTALL_DB.md

 * __Define Roles__
   Ramp/Smart has a built-in "guest" role that defines Ramp/Smart access that is allowed without logging in at all.
-Other roles must be specified in the application/configs/application.ini file.
-Follow the instructions in CUSTOMIZE_APPL_INI.txt to update application.ini to specify the non-guest roles you want to define for each database.
-Example roles are defined in the rampApplicationTemplate.ini file in application/configs, which is set up to configure a simple ramp_demo database, and the smartApplicationTemplate.ini file, which provides more complex examples.
-Both include a ramp_dba role for database administrators who have authorization to manage the Users and Authorizations tables.
-You should define such a role, whether you call it ramp_dba or something else.
+Other roles must be specified in the `application/configs/application.ini` file.
+Follow the instructions in [Customizing application.ini][custom] to update `application.ini` to specify the non-guest roles you want to define for each database.
+Example roles are defined in the `rampApplicationTemplate.ini` file in `application/configs`, which is set up to configure a simple `ramp_demo` database, and the `smartApplicationTemplate.ini` file, which provides more complex examples.
+Both include a `ramp_dba` role for database administrators who have authorization to manage the Users and Authorizations tables.
+You should define such a role, whether you call it `ramp_dba` or something else.

 * __Create and Populate the Users Table__
   For each database you wish to set up, create the database if you